 A flameproof motor with the terminal box of an increased safety motor, combining the superior safety of a “d” protection with the less stringent electrical connection requirements of Eexe motors.

-Increased safety motors, for Zone 1.
+Increased safety motors that do not allow any sparking components inside, for Zone 1.
 Prevent sparks, arcs or hot spots during service, including starting, by a number of constructional or dimensional provisions, and by the use of special protection devices, designed to trip within a specified time.
 To reduce the temperature rise, this type of motor typically has a special winding that effectively de-rates the motor; for instance a motor that normally delivers 5.5 kW output may only deliver 5 kW in its increased safety design.
 This type of motor has never been widely used in the UK, although it is very popular on the continent, where it is used both as an alternative to non-sparking, as well as an economical alternative to flame proof.
 The type designation under ATEX for this type of motor is EExe, which supersedes the designation Exe.
 Increased safety motors are designed for Zone 1, but can also be used in Zone 2.

 Large AC machines are available with a pressurised enclosure that can be purged and filled with an inert gas to prevent an explosion.
 They meet the most stringent safety requirements for hazardous areas in the chemical and mineral oil industries.